djcooke/compendium/_potd_191_enemies/wraith.md

     notes:
       - 'Interrupt Scream only if you can''t get out.
 The long cast gives you lots of breathing room'
+  RDM:
+    difficulty: Easy
+    notes:
+      - Save Displacement for Scream if possible to move out faster
 ---